Docs

 lastOrganizationInvitation and lastOrganizationMember dropped from event emitter

 If you are using Clerk.addListener or OrganizationContext and utilizing either the lastOrganizationInvitation and/or lastOrganizationMember emitted events, these properties have been removed, as they were only relevant for internal use.
 We are not providing a way to backfill this functionality at the moment.
-If you are using it and this is an issue for you, please reach out to Clerk support and we can find a way to resolve the issue!
+If you are using it and this is an issue for you, contact support and we can find a way to resolve the issue!

 Clerk.redirectToHome() removed